RyanMcG/lein-npm/README.md

                      [mongodb "1.2.7"]]}
 ```

-These dependencies, and any npm dependencies of packages pulled in through the
+You can specify private npm modules by passing a string for the scoped module name, such as `["@yr_npm_username/underscore" "1.4.3"]`.These dependencies, and any npm dependencies of packages pulled in through the
 regular `:dependencies`, will be installed through npm when you run either
 `lein npm install` or `lein deps`.